When and why randomised exploration works (in linear bandits): A frequentist regret bound for randomised algorithms in linear bandits

 We are now ready to state our main result which shows that any randomised algorithm satisfying \cref{ass:perturb} with an action set satisfying \cref{ass:convex} achieves at most $\widetilde{O}(d\sqrt{n})$ regret in the linear bandit problem.
 This matches the lower bound of \citet{rusmevichientong2010linearly} up to logarithmic factors (based on $\cX = \Bd$, a set that satisfies our assumptions).

 \begin{theorem} Fix $\lambda \geq 1$ and $\delta \in (0,1)$.
 Suppose that a learner uses a randomised algorithm with perturbations satisfying \cref{ass:perturb} on a linear bandit instance with an arm-set that satisfies \cref{ass:convex}.
-Then, for any $\thetaopt \in \sqrt{d}\Bd$, with probability $1-\delta$, for all $n \geq 1$, the $n$-step regret incurred by the learner is bounded as
+Then, there exists a universal constant $C>0$ such that for any $\thetaopt \in R\Bd$, with probability at least $1-\delta$, for all $n \geq 1$, the $n$-step regret incurred by the learner is bounded as

 \end{theorem}

 The proof of this result is presented in \cref{sec:proof}, with much of the details deferred to the appendices.
 We now discuss some aspects of our result, its proof and its relation to previous works.